Join Our Board of Trustees

 About the Team

-We are a remote team (13 staff members, 12 board members) of cooperative advocates located across the Northeast invested in developing our communities through thriving cooperatives.
-Seven years ago, we committed as a leadership team to invest more resources into racial equity including reexamining our policies, developing new products, and implementing an internal racial equity focused learning program.
+We are a remote team (15 staff members, 9 board members) of cooperative members and advocates located across the Northeast who are invested in developing our communities through thriving cooperative enterprises.
+We have committed as a leadership team to investing more resources into racial equity, including reexamining our policies, developing new products, and implementing an internal racial equity-focused learning program.
 We make room for intentional conversations, respect work/life balance, and encourage individual growth.
-Now, as a growing team, we are presented a slew of opportunities for programmatic and impact growth.
+Now, as a growing team, we are presented with many opportunities for programmatic and impact growth.
 We are excited to reach deeper into communities across the northeast to advance learning, living and justice through cooperatives.

 About the Board Position